 With a few oranjes and paars, you can expertly identify various kinds of tulips in nod to the famous Dutch tulip mania.

 And let’s not forget Amsterdam’s Red (or is it Rood?)
 Light District.

+As you can see, there are plenty of reasons to learn the names of Dutch colors; they’ll come in handy in all sorts of contexts.
 If nothing else, they’re just fun to say.
 Here’s a quick and handy guide to help you correctly name and pronounce common colors in Dutch.

 Red — rood

 Pink — roze

 Brown — bruin

 Light — licht